Simultaneous inference for generalized linear models with unmeasured confounders: Modeling Differential Expression

 One natural way to estimate the unknown variable $\bZ$ and parameters $(\bB,\bGamma)$ is to perform maximum likelihood estimation.
 Ignoring the constant terms, the negative log-likelihood function of $\bY$ is given by

 The second notation $ \cL(\bB,\bZ,\bGamma)$ reflects the dependence of $\bTheta$ on the model parameters $\bB$ and unknown quantities $\bGamma,\bZ$.
-To tackle the challenges raised by the nonconvexity and high-dimensionality, the strategic development of efficient algorithms for estimating these unknown quantities and conducting a thorough analysis of their statistical properties emerges as a critically significant endeavor.
+Addressing the challenges of nonconvexity and high dimensionality requires developing efficient algorithms to estimate these unknown quantities and analyze their statistical properties.

 To overcome the difficulty of estimation, one critical observation comes from the projection-based decomposition and \Cref{prop:iden-B}:

 where we replace the best linear projection $\bX\bD$ with its empirical counterpart $\cP_{\bX}\bZ$ in finite samples, which yield negligible terms that contribute to $\bo_{\PP}(1)$.
 It is worth noting that $\bX\bB^{\top}\cP_{\bGamma}^{\perp}$ and $\cP_{\bX}\bZ\bGamma^{\top}+\bW \bGamma^{\top}$ have orthogonal columns, while $\bX\bB^{\top}\cP_{\bGamma}^{\perp} + \cP_{\bX}\bZ\bGamma^{\top} $ and $\cP_{\bX}^{\perp}\bW\bGamma^{\top}$ have orthogonal rows.
 Our analysis will then take advantage of such two-way structural orthogonality to perform both estimation and inference for the parameters of interest, as detailed in the following sections.